GaijinEntertainment/godot-das/README.md

 git submodule update --init
 ```

+Note that I use my own fork of daScript to support some functionality!
 Don't use clone with `--recurse-submodules` as it will download daScript submodules which are not needed

 ## Bulding